Learn about actual and potential costs

 Find the vendor to meet your needs

 ProcurementIQ estimates that there are about 445 suppliers of extrusion machines.
 Currently, the top four vendors account for less than 30.0% of market revenue, which indicates low market share concentration.
-The market is highly fragmented due to the prominence of wholesalers and equipment dealers, as well as the strong presence...
+The market is highly fragmented due to the prominence of wholesalers and equipment dealers, which enjoy low barriers to entry....
 Subscribe to learn more.

 Questions to ask potential suppliers